groupeLIAMG/ttcr/docs/model_discretization.rst

 3D models
 =========

-Rectilinear grids and tetraedral meshes can be used for 3D calculations.
+Rectilinear grids and tetrahedral meshes can be used for 3D calculations.

 Assigning velocity/slowness
 ===========================